xpepermint/mongodb-cron/README.md

 This package offers a simple API for scheduling tasks and running recurring jobs on [MongoDB](https://www.mongodb.org) collections.
 Any collection can be converted into a job queue or crontab list.
 It uses the officially supported [Node.js driver for MongoDB](https://docs.mongodb.com/ecosystem/drivers/node-js/).
 It's fast, minimizes processing overhead and it uses atomic commands to ensure safe job executions even in cluster environments.

+This is a light weight open source package for NodeJS written with [TypeScript](https://www.typescriptlang.org).
+It's actively maintained, well tested and already used in production environments.
+The source code is available on [GitHub](https://github.com/xpepermint/mongodb-cron) where you can also find our [issue tracker](https://github.com/xpepermint/mongodb-cron/issues).

 <img src="https://github.com/xpepermint/mongodb-cron/raw/master/giphy.gif" />

 ## Installation

 This is a module for [Node.js](http://nodejs.org/) and can be installed via [npm](https://www.npmjs.com).
-The package depends on the  [mongodb](https://docs.mongodb.com/ecosystem/drivers/node-js/) package.
+It depends on the [mongodb](https://docs.mongodb.com/ecosystem/drivers/node-js/) package and uses promises.

 ```
 $ npm install --save mongodb mongodb-cron